-Active Duty Military Personnel Only: If you were an active duty military member who either began or gave up Arizona residency during 2010, do not prorate these exemptions.
-You are allowed 100 percent deductions for the age 65, the blind, and the dependent exemptions.
+Active Duty Military Personnel Only: If you were an active duty military member who either began or gave up Arizona residency during 2011, do not prorate these exemptions.
+You are allowed 100 percent deductions for the age 65, the blind, the dependent and qualifying parent and grandparent exemptions.
 Enter the amount on line D29 (Total) on this line.